VSCode Neovim

 and type 1

-the repeat sequence would be 1
+here the repeat sequence would be 1

 .
-However in VSCode it would be a1bc
+However, in VSCode, it would be a1bc

 .
-Another difference is that when you delete
+Another difference is that when you

-BS keys when running dot repeat.
+as BS keys when running dot repeat.

 Troubleshooting

-command (like VSCodeVim or
+VSCodeVim or

 Overtype).

-- Anything that renders decorators very often:
+For example, make sure you're not using anything that renders decorators very often:

 - Line number extensions (VSCode has built-in support for normal/relative line numbers)